Java Generic Methods

 Integer theElement = addAndReturn(integerElement, integerList);

-The compiler can even perform more advanced type inference.
+The Java compiler can even perform more advanced type inference.
 For instance, the following call is also legal:

 String stringElement = "stringElement";